pkmn/engine/docs/PROTOCOL.md

-`switch` takes a 1-based Pokémon slot number of an eligible party member (which must be greater than 1 as you can never switch in the active Pokémon) and `move` takes a 1-based move slot number, though is expected to be 0 in certain scenarios where the cartridge does not present an option to select a move after signalling the intent to fight (e.g. during Wrap or Bide in Generation I)[^3].
+`switch` takes a 1-based Pokémon slot number of an eligible party member (which must be greater than 1 as you can never switch in the active Pokémon) and `move` takes a 1-based move slot number, though is expected to be 0 in certain scenarios where the cartridge doesn't present an option to select a move after signalling the intent to fight (e.g. during Wrap or Bide in Generation I)[^3].
 Determining exactly which choice options are available is subtle and should be left to the engine - choices not present in the array filled in by `choices` are invalid and may corrupt the battle state or cause